-Although the zoo has decided not to relocate Ruth & Emily, the decision did not adequately evaluate the benefits to the elephants.
+Although the zoo does not favor relocating Ruth & Emily, their decision did not adequately evaluate the benefits to the elephants.

 Please consider sending the children in your district to a venue that teaches them about nature in an appropriate setting.

-A trip to Horseneck Beach, Lloyd's Center for the Environment, or properties owned by Buzzards Bay Coalition, Dartmouth Natural Resources Trust, the Trustees for Reservations, Audubon Society of Massachusetts or The Nature Conservancy property in nearby Tiverton, Rhode Island would teach them far more about the natural world.
+A trip to Horseneck Beach, Lloyd's Center for the Environment, or properties owned by the Buzzards Bay Coalition, Dartmouth Natural Resources Trust, the Trustees for Reservations, Audubon Society of Massachusetts or The Nature Conservancy would teach them far more about the natural world.
 All offer programs for school-age children.

 The convenience of the zoo does not justify teaching children the wrong thing about a species that is on the brink of extinction.

-ALL email addresses are the official school addresses and are for public, not private, email.
+ALL email addresses are the official school addresses.